Azure/bicep-types-az/generated/desktopvirtualization/microsoft.desktopvirtualization/2021-04-01-preview/types.md

 * **migrationRequest**: [MigrationRequestProperties](#migrationrequestproperties): Properties for arm migration.
 * **objectId**: string (ReadOnly): ObjectId of HostPool. (internal use)
 * **personalDesktopAssignmentType**: 'Automatic' | 'Direct': PersonalDesktopAssignment type for HostPool.
-* **preferredAppGroupType**: 'Desktop' | 'None' | 'RailApplications' (Required): The type of preferred application group type, default to Desktop Application Group.
+* **preferredAppGroupType**: 'Desktop' | 'None' | 'RailApplications' (Required): The type of preferred application group type, default to Desktop Application Group
-* **publicNetworkAccess**: 'Disabled' | 'Enabled': Enabled allows this resource to be accessed from both public and private networks, Disabled allows this resource to only be accessed via private endpoints.
+* **publicNetworkAccess**: 'Disabled' | 'Enabled': Enabled allows this resource to be accessed from both public and private networks, Disabled allows this resource to only be accessed via private endpoints
 * **registrationInfo**: [RegistrationInfo](#registrationinfo): Represents a RegistrationInfo definition.
 * **ring**: int: The ring number of HostPool.
 * **ssoadfsAuthority**: string: URL to customer ADFS server for signing WVD SSO certificates.